-Salut, mon ami!
+Bonjour, mon ami!
 Welcome to the rich, cultural landscape of France.
 Find yourself dazzled by the cuisine, the dancing, the art, and the music – all while you learn the French language.
 Thousands of people take their holiday in France every year to enjoy the wine and the relaxed lifestyle, if only for a short period of time.
 But, why not extend that holiday, and learn something while you’re at it?

-These days, universities in France are starting to offer plenty of English-taught degree options for Master’s and Bachelor’s students all over the world.
+These days, universities and colleges in France are starting to offer plenty of English-taught degree options for Master’s and Bachelor’s students all over the world.
 From its long history in science, literature, art, and history, France has plenty of exciting options for international students.
 But French education is also about innovation and you are going to find many English-taught degrees related to Business, Science and Tech as well.

 Institutions and universities in France stand out for having small classes, allowing instructors to give you a lot of extra time and attention.
 Moreover, several universities are specialised and designed to teach within a specific subject area.
 So, in a major city, like Paris, students will find lots of universities and grandes écoles that are either focused on research or job training.